- Copywriting Services

 When the internet was in its infancy, companies built their websites with the home page as their online front door.
 They assumed most people coming to their site started on the home page and from there went to the pages most relevant to their needs.

 But today, thanks to search engines that have continually improved their search capability, and searchers who’ve become more sophisticated in writing search queries, the home page of a website isn’t necessarily the one shown in search results.
 Instead, the page that is most relevant to the search request is the one presented.

-While at first this created a conundrum for website owners who worried their visitors would be confused, much like a reader starting in the middle of a book instead of page one, they soon found a way to capitalize on this phenomenon.
+While at first this created a conundrum for website owners.
+They worried that their visitors would be confused, much like a reader starting in the middle of a book instead of page one, they soon found a way to capitalize on this phenomenon.
 They began to develop landing pages that were search engine optimized.

 Landing pages are an opportunity to present your message to a specific audience.
 For example, imagine that your company manufactures stainless steel rivets that sell to two main markets: the auto industry and the military.
-Those two markets are unique in their applications of the rivets, so it makes sense to write two distinct landing pages, one for each.
+Those two markets are unique in how they use the rivets, so it makes sense to write two distinct landing pages, one for each.

 Separate landing pages allow you to target specific markets, similar to the way that magazines do.
 In your copy you’ll be able to highlight the features and benefits that are most relevant to their particular industry.
 You can even customize your offer.

 Because of their single-focused message, landing pages are powerful tools in achieving online success.
 They work for both B2B and B2C companies.
-And, most important, they do a better of job of converting visitors into customers than traditional web pages.
+And, most importantly, they do a better of job of converting visitors into customers than traditional web pages.
 The top 10% of companies see 3-5 times better conversion rates from their landing pages.